jamesAlhassan/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Prototype: void print_alphabet_x10(void);
 You can only use _putchar twice in your code

-3-islower.c script - 1 if lower and 0 if not
+3-islower.c script - a function that checks for lowercase character.

+Prototype: int _islower(int c);
+Returns 1 if c is lowercase
+Returns 0 otherwise